MC159 - Master of Cyber Security

 1) International Orientation and Strategic Thinking

-- Demonstrate a strategic and practical overview of complex issues in information security and assurance.
+- Demonstrate a strategic and practical overview of complex issues in cyber security.

 2) Critical Analysis and Problem Solving

-- Evaluate information security risks across diverse service settings including the Internet and WWW based commerce systems, high bandwidth digital communications and funds transfer services,
+- Evaluate cyber security risks across diverse service settings including the Internet and WWW based commerce systems, high bandwidth digital communications and funds transfer services,

-- Undertake professional careers or postgraduate research in information security or other IT related fields, acquiring the required information needed to identify real world solutions to real world information security problems.
+- Undertake professional careers or postgraduate research in cyber security or other IT related fields, acquiring the required information needed to identify real world solutions to real world cyber security problems.